 There is also another employment opportunity that most of the international students in the US overlook.
-You can always find a job at a recognized international organization like the Red Cross, World Health Organization.
-World Trade Organization, etc. However, in order to be able to do sot you have to fulfil the following requirements:
+You can always find a job at a recognized international organization like the Red Cross, the World Health Organization.
+World Trade Organization, etc. However, in order to be able to do so you have to fulfill the following requirements:

 - Have finished at least one full academic year